fadalstore/BioLinkSpot/replit.md

-# LinkHub - Social Media Link Aggregator
+# LinkHub - Monetized Social Media Link Aggregator

 ## Overview

-LinkHub is a modern "link-in-bio" social media aggregator application that allows users to create beautiful profile pages showcasing all their social media links in one place.
-Built with React, Express, and PostgreSQL, it provides a clean, responsive interface for managing and displaying social media profiles with customizable themes and interactive elements.
+LinkHub is a comprehensive "link-in-bio" platform that enables content creators to showcase their social media presence while generating real revenue.
+Built with React, Express, PostgreSQL, and Stripe integration, it offers a complete monetization ecosystem with tip jars, premium subscriptions, analytics tracking, and customizable themes for maximum engagement and earning potential.

 ## User Preferences